 Frank Fischel was an assistant football coach at El Dorado High School when I was a student from 1954 to 1957.
 He was never my coach since I only played basketball and tennis in high school.
 One day at a basketball practice, Coach Fischel was watching us scrimmage, and at the end of the practice he asked if I was the younger brother of Berry Moore.
 When I responded I was, he said he was a little surprised I wasn’t playing football instead of basketball.
-He could see I was tall and skinny and not even close to the weight of Berry Lee (Bubba) when he was a high school All American football player at El Dorado High.
+He could see I was tall and skinny and not even close to the weight of Berry Lee (Bubba) when he was a high school All-American football player at El Dorado.
 Coach Fischel then told me about the day he first met Bubba on the Razorback practice field when he (Coach) was a freshman and Bubba was a sophomore.

 I discovered Frank Fischel set aside a professional football career to re-enter the military as an Army officer to serve honorably in the Korean War.
 On returning from that conflict he completed his training to begin working in various coaching positions throughout Arkansas.
-After he received a Master’s Degree in Administration, he moved his family to Missouri to continue his 30 year career in teaching and administration.
+After he received a Master’s Degree in Administration he moved his family to Missouri to continue his thirty year career in teaching and administration.
 He finished his journey in Crane where he is remembered as a wonderful man, great teacher and encourager and exemplary husband, father and grandfather.
-He died in Crane in 2013 having lived 86 years.
+He died in Crane in 2013 having lived eighty-six years.

 I wish I had known he was living in Crane since it is so close to Branson.
 We would have had a wonderful time re-living those times and experiences in El Dorado, and I could have gained so much from his wisdom and Christian fervor.
 I also wish he could have known Bubba as an adult and an equally fervent believer.
 They would have instantly bonded again and been inspirations to each other.
-I feel confident, however; despite Bubba’s quiet and gentle nature, Frank would have kept his eye on Bubba’s right elbow!
+I feel confident despite Bubba’s quiet and gentle nature Frank would have kept his eye on Bubba’s right elbow!